 - Trainees enrolled because they “require” a certification (or have to take a class regardless)

-As a business owner or a senior manager, your responsibility is to identify these trainees and classify them in the corresponding category.
+As a business owner or senior manager, you are responsible for identifying and classifying these trainees in the corresponding category.
 This is important.
 The broader group will determine the tone of the training, and the speaker will align the curriculum in a corresponding manner.